 A study of representative saints, their lives, and writings from the early church to the present to illustrate major topics and practices of the spiritual life.
 With prayer, meditation, and journaling done in class.

-A. Thomas
+2 credit hours Spring 2013 A. Thomas